 By default, the distribution functions create equal distance between the selected point of the selected objects.
-In this case, Illustrator distributed the center points along the horizontal axis.
-Illustrator determined the center-point positions of the outermost selected objects, and then moved the middle two objects to create equal distance between the center points of all four selected objects; the positions of the two outer objects remained unchanged.
+In this case, Illustrator distributed the center points along the horizontal axis by determining the center positions of the outermost selected objects, and then moving the middle two objects to create equal distance between the centers of all four selected objects; the positions of the two outer objects remained unchanged.